 - Always pay your bills on time.

 - Keep your credit debt levels at reasonable levels.

 - Only apply for credit when needed.

 - Monitor your credit reports and credit score.
-(Credit.com’s Credit Report Card gives you a snapshot of your credit, along with a free credit score that you can check any time.)
+(Credit.com’s free Credit Report Card gives you a snapshot of your credit, along with a free credit score that you can check any time.)

 Image: TaxCredits.net, via Flickr